 First, let’s define custom software.
 Custom software (aka bespoke software) is software developed for a specific company, organization, or group.
 In other words, custom software is intended for a single user.
 It is not sold commercially nor marketed for multiple customers.

 Other software is intended for more wide-spread use.
 For example, commercial software (aka off-the-shelf software) is marketed and sold to many users and businesses.
 To appease a wide range of users, owners brand commercial software more generically.
-They can keep the cost lower because by spreading it among many customers.
+They can keep the web development cost lower because by spreading it among many customers.

 Just like any custom job, custom software can get expensive.
 But in the long-run, custom software is the cheaper option because it tailors to a business’ specific needs.
 The tailored software can be developed from scratch or integrated into a company’s existing software.
 Either way, custom software is made with the company’s needs in mind.